filswan/go-swan-client/README.md

 In swan project, a task can contain multiple offline deals.
 There are two basic type of tasks:
 - Task type
-  * Public Task
+  * Public Task:
     * A public task is a deal set for open bid.
-If the bid mode is set to manuall,after bidder win the bid, the task holder needs to propose the task to the winner.
-If the bid mode is set to auto-bid, the task will be automatically assigned to a selected storage provider based on reputation system and Market Matcher.
+    * Auto-bid public task: If the bid mode is set to auto-bid, the task will be automatically assigned to a selected storage provider based on reputation system and Market Matcher.
+    * Non auto-bid public task: If the bid mode is set to manuall,after bidder win the bid, the task holder needs to propose the task to the winner.
   * Private Task.
     * A private task is used to propose deals to a specified storage provider.
 - Task status: